How to Become an LPN

 Licensing and/or Certification

 LPNs have several specialty options available to them.
 Many LPNs pursue certification in intravenous therapy through the National Federation of Licensed Practical Nurses.
 NFLPN also offers certification in specialties such as gerontology and foot care.
-The National Association Directors of Nursing Administration in Long Term Care offers a long-term care certification.
+The National Association Directors of Nursing Administration in Long Term Care (NADONA/LTC) offers a long-term care certification.

 Necessary Skills and Qualities